Estate Motor Courts, Gates & Entry Design: Cost & Permits (San Diego 2026)

-Updated August 2025 — San Diego County
+Updated March 2026 — San Diego County

-Do‑This‑First — Jurisdiction‑Specific Pre‑Check
+Do‑This‑First: Jurisdiction‑Specific Pre‑Check

 - City of San Diego (La Jolla, Carmel Valley, Del Mar Heights, etc.): Confirm ROW permit need for any apron/curb/sidewalk or parkway work.
 Decorative private features in ROW trigger an Encroachment Maintenance & Removal Agreement (EMRA) using City form DS‑3237 (IB‑576; SDMC §129.0715).
+Our driveway permits guide walks through the full ROW/EMRA process.

 - Encinitas: Use the Permanent PROW Encroachment path; non‑standard private features typically require a recorded encroachment covenant (municipal code reference).